masontchen/GANPOP_Pytorch/README.md

 # GANPOP
-GANPOP: Generative Adversarial Network Prediction of Optical Properties from Single Snapshot Wide-field Images
+Code, dataset, and trained models for "GANPOP: Generative Adversarial Network Prediction of Optical Properties from Single Snapshot Wide-field Images"

 If you use this code, please cite: